splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 - :ref:`install-otel-lambda-layer`
 - :ref:`set-env-vars-otel-lambda`

-To instrument Go functions, also follow the steps in :ref:`go-serverless-instrumentation`.
+To instrument Go functions, skip to :ref:`go-serverless-instrumentation`.

+To instrument .NET functions, skip to :ref:`dotnet-serverless-instrumentation`.

 For Python functions using the Serverless Framework, see :ref:`serverless-framework-support-aws`.